oulhafiane/oulhafiane/README.md

     - [42sh: A complete shell, which includes the key features a normal shell would have](https://github.com/karimstm/42sh)

 - 📈 **2019-2020** : I reached the internship project in my curriculum, then I joined [UM6P](https://twitter.com/UM6P_officiel) for a 6-month internship.
-    Here is a [video](https://www.youtube.com/watch?v=MoI36nmzWmo&feature=youtu.be) I explain the project I worked on.
+    Here is a [video](https://www.youtube.com/watch?v=MoI36nmzWmo&feature=youtu.be) explaining the project I worked on.

   **About The Project** :
     We made a Prototype for a platform used to bring scientists and their research together like a blog for them to post their idea, and give feedback to others,